 The Far View Lodge has no in-room televisions.
 This was almost a no-go for us because one our kids’ favorite things about staying in a hotel is winding down in front of the Disney Channel at the end of the day.
-However, the Far View Lodge has free Wi-Fi, so even they realized that we would muddle through just fine with our laptop, Kindles and smart phones.
+However, the Far View Lodge has free Wi-Fi, so even they realized that we would muddle through just fine with our portable electronics.

 With no television, and the hotel’s remote location, the Far View Lodge is quiet.
 Wonderfully quiet.
-In the morning, I was happy to watch my children watching the sun rise through our big picture window instead of a television while they ate their breakfasts.
+In the morning, my children watched the sun rise through our big picture window instead of watching television while they ate their breakfasts.

 Room for Improvement

 The location of the Far View Lodge is not a great base for visiting attractions outside Mesa Verde National Park.
-Just as it takes 30 minutes to get to the best attractions inside the park, it will take an extra 30 minutes to get out of the park to go anywhere else.
+It will take an extra 30 minutes to get out of the park to go anywhere else.